fotosyn/berrycam/README.md

 **3. Remove the flush=true parameter**

 Another, quick and dirty fix is to remove some parameters in the `berryCam.py` script.
-You'll see these on lines **25 and 26** of the `berryCam.py` Script where it reads `, flush=true`.
+You'll see these on lines **25 and 26** of the `berryCam.py` script where it reads `, flush=true`.
 They simply improve the experience by outputting that BerryCam is running:

 ```
 B E R R Y C A M -- Listening on port 8000